port-labs/port-docs/docs/complete-use-cases/software-catalog.md

 ### Deployment Service Pod - K8s Exporter

-A deployment service pod is used to represent an instance of a deployed service.
+A deployment service pod represents an instance of a deployed service.
 A deployment service pod has a `deployment config` tied to it, which represents the deployed service that the pod is an instance of.

 Below is a `config.yaml` configuration file to use as the [Kubernetes Exporter](../integrations/k8s-exporter) config: